 Maybe you don’t want a baby shower.

-Maybe you had one first time around and have enough baby gear to pass down.
+Maybe you had a baby shower with your first pregnancy and have enough baby gear to pass down.

 Or maybe the thought of playing games that involve you eating baby food or your friends guessing your ever-increasing girth just doesn’t appeal to you.